DataDog/documentation/content/en/real_user_monitoring/error_tracking/mobile/kotlin-multiplatform.md

 **Note**: Kotlin 2.0.20 or higher is required if crash tracking is enabled on iOS.
 Otherwise, due to the compatibility with `PLCrashReporter`, the application may hang if crash tracking is enabled.
 See other dependencies in the [setup][10] instructions.

-All uncaught exceptions resulting in a crash will be reported by the Kotlin Multiplatform SDK.
+All uncaught exceptions resulting in a crash are reported by the Kotlin Multiplatform SDK.

 #### Add app hang reporting